-This year’s Parks Build Community Project is a revitalization of Shady Lane Park in Houston, Texas.
+The 2013 Parks Build Community Project revitalized Shady Lane Park in Houston, Texas in conjunction with the annual NRPA Congress & Exposition.
 The park’s original features included a small community center, an outdoor basketball court, soccer fields and a modest playground, all of which were heavily used by members of the community, many of whom walk to the park.
 This park and community center serve a predominately Hispanic and African-American community which is composed in large part of families with young children.

-Hundreds of community members, NRPA members, local children and Houston elected officials, including Houston Mayor Annise Parker, and more joined in the ribbon cutting and reopening of this park on October 10, 2013.
+Nearly 500 community members, NRPA members, local children and Houston elected officials, including Houston Mayor Annise Parker, joined in the ribbon cutting and reopening of this park on October 10, 2013.
 The local community is thrilled with the new park that features:

 - A new nature-themed playground that celebrates the natural environment and bayous in the play area designed by Merrie Talley of Talley Landscape Architects in conjunction with M2L Associates Landscape Architect and donated by PlayCore, a longstanding partner and donor to the Parks Build Community projects.
 The playground features a water play area, climbing log, tree house and a mini wetland complete with a replica bayou boat to be used for outdoor education.